DEVENDRA-5470/E-commerce/README.md

 Rating Filters: Discover top-rated products by applying rating filters based on customer reviews.

-Brand Filters: Explore products from your favorite brands with our brand-specific filters.<h1>Dev</h1>
+Brand Filters: Explore products from your favorite brands with our brand-specific filters